ThinkProgress: History

 ThinkProgress was founded in 2005 by Judd Legum, a lawyer, who ran the site until he left in 2007.
 Faiz Shakir edited the site from 2007 until 2012, when Legum returned as editor-in-chief.
 Legum left the site again in 2018.
 ThinkProgress described itself as "editorially independent" of the Center for American Progress (CAP) and CAP Action.
 In its early years, ThinkProgress included a daily newsletter that contained a recap and analysis of major political news and the blog Wonk Room, which was published until 2011.
 In that year, the site was redesigned to offer sections organized by subject matter, and other CAP Action blogs were consolidated into the site.
 The site was then divided into sections covering climate, economy, health, justice, LGBT, world, culture, sports, politics and features.
 In 2017, the site's organization returned to a less segmented presentation.

 ThinkProgress had a staff of five in 2006 and 42 in 2017.
 In 2015, the staff of ThinkProgress unionized with the Writers Guild of America, East.
 Previous staffers who went on to write for other media outlets include Alyssa Rosenberg and Andrea Peterson, who joined The Washington Post; Matthew Yglesias, who moved to Slate and Vox; Zaid Jilani, who writes for The Intercept; and Nico Pitney and Amanda Terkel, who joined The Huffington Post.
-Shakir, who led the 2020 presidential campaign of Bernie Sanders, now heads (together with Pitney) More Perfect Union, a labor-focused news outlet that he describes as "ThinkProgress for a digital age."
+Shakir, who led the 2020 presidential campaign of Bernie Sanders, later headed (together with Pitney) More Perfect Union, a labor-focused news outlet that he described as "ThinkProgress for a digital age."

 ThinkProgress's climate section, Climate Progress, was founded by climate scientist Joseph J. Romm.
 The section discussed climate and energy, political news related to climate change, and responses to climate change by the media.
 In November 2016 ThinkProgress launched a "Trump Investigation Fund" crowdfunding effort.
 In 2017, Michael Goldfarb, founder of the conservative newspaper The Washington Free Beacon and its parent company, the Center for American Freedom, said he modeled them on ThinkProgress and CAP.